westurner/hubflow/GitFlowForGitHub.md

 * [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) (Vincent Driessen's original blog post)
 * [Introducing GitFlow](http://datasift.github.com/gitflow/IntroducingGitFlow.html) (our own introduction to GitFlow)

+<p><span class="label label-info">Please note:</span></p>

+* At this time, this workflow is designed for developers who belong to the same GitHub organisation.
+Although you are welcome to use it for opensource projects, it is designed for companies like [DataSift](http://datasift.com) who are using private repos on GitHub.
+* I'll release an alternative version, that supports GitHub's fork & clone model, at some point in the future, including full tool support.

 ## The Poster ##

 ![GitFlow For GitHub](GitFlowWorkflowNoFork.png)